 Make it a Garlic Shrimp Pasta Recipe

 Is there a more comforting dish than garlic shrimp pasta...paired with a glass of wine?
-Well, maybe there is, but I think this one is high on the list.
+Maybe there is, but I think this one is high on the list.
 It's always heavy on flavor and satisfaction.

-We are mostly a gluten-free family—except for my husband, blessed with a stomach that can even withstand mud.
-Forgive me if jealously creeps in here for a moment.
+We are mostly a gluten-free family—except for my husband, blessed with a stomach that can withstand mud—forgive me if jealously creeps in here for a moment.

 Serve as a hot shrimp appetizer

-It's not your classic shrimp in garlic oil, but then again, I did promise a healthier garlic shrimp recipe, big in flavors and versatile enough to serve it up in different ways.
+It's not your classic shrimp in garlic oil, but I promised a healthier garlic shrimp recipe, flavorful and versatile enough to serve it up in different ways.
 Enjoy!